Is Humidifier in Furnace Good or Bad? The Pros & Cons

 3. Comfort for the whole family

-Just as their name suggests, the whole house humidifiers are designed to restore moisture to your entire home.
+Just as their name suggests, whole-house humidifiers are designed to restore moisture to your entire home.
 This provides comfort for everyone.

 These units come in various coverage area capacities.
-It is very easy to find a whole house humidifier that matches with the size of your home.
+It is very easy to find a whole-house humidifier that matches the size of your home.

 Some models can cover as much as 6200 square feet, which makes them ideal for people with bigger homes.
 This makes them a better option when compared to the compact portable humidifiers that can only humidify a single room.

-Some people might brush off the idea of investing in a whole home humidifier because of their upfront cost.
+Some people might brush off the idea of investing in a whole-home humidifier because of its upfront cost.

-Well, the initial cost of these units is higher than that of the portable humidifiers.
-However, they end up being cost friendlier in the long run.
+Well, the initial cost of these units is higher than that of portable humidifiers.
+However, they end up being cost-friendly in the long run.

-While the portable humidifiers might be initially cheaper, they tend to break down quite often.
-This means that you will end up replacing them every year if you choose to go the portable humidifiers way.
+While portable humidifiers might be initially cheaper, they tend to break down quite often.
+This means that you will end up replacing them every year if you choose to go the portable humidifier way.

-The other way in which furnace humidifiers become cost efficient is through their low operational cost.
+The other way in which furnace humidifiers become cost-efficient is through their low operational costs.

 They do not break down as frequently as their portable counterparts.
 Their maintenance costs are very minimal.